ellipsis/ellipsis/README.md

 ### Features
 - Creating new packages is trivial (any git repository is already a package).
-- Ellipsis packages make it easy to share specific bits of your dotfiles.
+- Ellipsis makes it easy to share specific bits of your dotfiles.
 Say a friend wants to test out your ZSH setup but doesn't want to adopt the madness that is your Vim config?
-No problem, he can just `ellipsis install github-user/dot-zsh`
+No problem, he can just `ellipsis install yourgithubuser/zsh`.
 - Quickly see which dotfiles have been modified, and keep them updated and in sync across systems.
+- Find and remove broken symlinks.
+- Easy to add new dotfiles to your dotfiles repo using `ellipsis add`.
 - Cross platform, known to work on Mac OS X, Linux, FreeBSD and even Cygwin.
 - Completely customizable.